Are you indecisive, or are you not so sure?

 You can’t control the way you select the ideas you want to put together.
-It’s not a conscious decision how you make a conscious decision.
-Think about it for too long and you’ve lost clarity.
-So, you end up buying the same thing again and again – even when it’s not the best choice.
+You don’t make conscious decisions about how you make conscious decisions.
+Think about it for too long and you lose clarity and end up buying the same thing again and again; even when it’s not the best choice.

 Competitive Advantage for a Brand

 There is good news.
-You can affect this process and, importantly, affect it to the advantage of your brand.
+We can affect this process and, importantly, affect it to the advantage of your brand.